thearn/nreltraining2013/docs/recording_data.rst

 is the relevant data from any single run of a driver through its workflow.
 So in our actuator disk example, a case represents one iteration of the optimizer.

 Drivers have a slot, called ``recorders`` which can accept any number of CaseRecorder objects.
-For each iteration all the recorders in the slot will each get handed the case to save in their own way.
-This gives you the freedom to save your case data in multiple way simultaneously.
+For each iteration, all the recorders in the slot will each get handed the case to save in their own way.
+This gives you the freedom to save your case data in multiple ways simultaneously.

 Trying it out
 -------------------------------------------------------------